shazzad/VultrDnsUpdate/readme.md

 ### Automation On Windows

-Windows user can add the `run.bat` file on windows scheduled task.
+Windows user can add the `updateDns.js` file on windows scheduled task.
 This will update your local ip to vultr Dns everytime you connect (disconnect/reconnect) to the internet.

 - Under **Triggers**, add new event.